MuhammadUmer9e/learning-git/README.md

 <br>

-command : git add filename ("." for all files ) for staging the files for commiting. staging means the file is added to repos but not committed yet.  in git you first add then commit the files . commiting means that the changes are permanently added and cannot be restored like after adding. you can restore changes after adding before commiting in git by using the "command git restore filename "
+command : git add filename ("." for all files ) for staging the files for commiting. staging means the file is added to repos but not committed yet.  in git you first add then commit the files . commiting means that the changes are permanently added and cannot be restored like after adding. you can restore changes after adding before commiting in git by using the command "git restore filename"
 <br>

+command : git commit -m "useful message about changes" This command is used for commiting the changed that you added/(staged) with "git add filename" command see above for more info about git add